iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.wa.doh.exposurenotifications___minted151008/report.md

 <img src="5_star_reviews_wordcloud.png" alt="gov.wa.doh.exposurenotifications 5 reviews"/>
 </p>

+> I like the idea that it gives you a heads up if you contact and/or get near a person tested positive for COVID-19.<br> :date: __2021-03-02 09:01:18__

 > Lots of fun.
 Get lost and enjoy!<br> :date: __2021-02-25 23:15:43__

 > Good app<br> :date: __2021-02-25 14:56:40__